Watch Now: Cherokee Nation plans to raise the minimum wage to $15 per hour by 2025

 Cherokee Nation leaders on Monday announced plans to increase the minimum wage for tribal employees to $15 per hour by October 2025.

 According to Hoskin, the increase will average $1 per year starting next fall.
-Tribal government employees currently earn $11 per hour minimum wage, he said.
+Minimum wage tribal government employees currently earn $11 per hour, he said.

 "We're going to do it in a very studied way.
 We're going to take a deliberate approach to it," Hoskin said.